Valley658/jakkHackToolKit/README.md

 1. **Educational Use Only:** This toolkit is strictly for educational and ethical purposes.
 Unauthorized or malicious use is strictly prohibited.
 2. **Ethical Hacking Rules:** You will only use this toolkit on systems you own or have explicit permission to test.
 3. **Responsibility:** You are fully responsible for any misuse or illegal activities performed using this software.
+4. **Compliance with Laws:** You must comply with all applicable local, national, and international laws and regulations when using this toolkit.
+5. **No Warranty:** This toolkit is provided "as is" without any warranties of any kind.
+The authors and contributors disclaim all warranties, express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

 ### 🚨 Critical Warning 🚨